vaidyanathank/Skillrack-daily-challenge/README.md

-This repository containssolutions of skillrack daily challenge programs
+This repository contains solutions of skillrack daily challenge programs